MJPhillip/test-idea/README.md

 # test-idea

-This is a test I'm doing.
+This is a thing I'm doing.

 Here's another change.